Hybrid Math 7

 SUPPLIES

 I loan students a textbook.
+I have in class sets of Algebra Tiles for us to work with.
 Students print out two pdfs for notetaking and worksheets at home.
 The rest is standard math supplies.
 Details below.

 TEXTBOOK & Algebra Lab Gear are PROVIDED